natethegreate/hent-AI/README.md

 "region_attributes":{"censor":"bar"}} OR "region_attributes":{"censor":"mosaic"}}
 ```

+As of March 14, 2020, dataset will be primarily expanded using automated tools.
+We are utilizing [NudeNet](https://github.com/bedapudi6788/NudeNet) to detect uncensored areas on some image, and then generating random rectangles+corresponding annotation onto that region.
+We also are using [Green Mask Project](https://github.com/rekaXua/green_mask_project) for automatic mosaic annotation.

+Images are acquired via [imgbrd-grabber](https://github.com/Bionus/imgbrd-grabber)

 If you wish to train on your own, you can contact me and I might send you the current dataset (~415 images).
 All i ask is that you send a pull request or send me the trained weights file should it detect better than the current one.
 I am also open to any help in increasing the dataset.

 # The Model